mancjs/service-worker-todo-app/todo-intro/content.md

     - How the service worker responds to this is entirely up to you

 ---
+template: inverse

 # Where do we store all this data?

+---

-Cache storage...
+# Cache Storage API...

 - Programmatic access to your browser's cache
+- Separate from memory / disk caches
 - Request is the key, Response is the value
 - Spec suggests a 'least recently used' clean up pattern (Best effort)
 - Persistence can be obtained under certain circumstances
+- Can also be accessed on main JavaScript thread

 ---